“I killed you, I brought you back, and I can do it again.”

 Caroline: She encourages him, drawing him in.
 What is carnality when there is blood?
 She pulls him close, whispers, licks, kisses, encourages.
 She buries her face in collar as he tries to penetrate her.
 Again, there’s little flash of teeth.
 It’s even easier this time.

-Caroline: Caroline rides that pleasure once again, rides the thundering beat of his heart.
+Caroline: Caroline rides that pleasure once again.
+She rides the thundering beat of his heart.
 Once again, she draws back only when she feels the heart start to weaken.
 Once again, it takes strength to pull away… but not as much as last time.
 She licks the wounds closed, having observed the effect on the first victim.
 A helpful trick.

 GM: The girl bursts into the stall, now topless and missing her shirt and jacket.
 At the sight of her violator’s still form, she falls on her hands and knees, desperately shaking him to stir, to wake up.
 She looks up at Caroline through teary eyes and shrieks profanity at her.

 Caroline: Caroline turns on the girl, pulling her up and out of the stall’s worst filth.
 She maneuvers behind the girl as she moves to help her out.
 There’s that kiss again, that soft touch, that flash of teeth.

 GM: The girl tries to swat off Caroline at first, then kicks and bites when her newest assailant doesn’t relent.
 But she succumbs to the ecstasy of the vampire’s kiss no less swiftly than the two men before her.
 She moans like an animal in heat as she grinds against Caroline’s leg and gnaws her ear.

 When the vampire finally withdraws, she grabs the other woman and screams, “Kill me!
 FUCKING KILL ME!”